NA-Wen/NA-Wen.github.io/_pages/about.md

 - Learning Theory & Machine Learning & Reinforcement Learning

 ## 🍺 News
+- [2026.8.23] ChatDev 2.0 - DevAll has been accepted to the EMNLP 2026 Demo Track with reviewer scores of 7, 7, and 8 🤓.
+We are preparing the camera-ready version and will upload the paper to arXiv upon completion, as soon as possible.
 - [2026.5.8] Our work **AgentXRay** is accepted at ICML 2026.
 - [2026.1.7] 🚀 We have released **[ChatDev 2.0 - DevAll](https://github.com/OpenBMB/ChatDev)**!
 We welcome issues and PRs.
 And special thanks to all the contributors for their hard work.
 - [2025.9.19] Our work **Multi-Agent Collaboration via Evolving Orchestration** is accepted at <font color="RosyBrown">NeurIPS 2025</font>.
 Hope this is a good start.